cnedwards/cnedwards.github.io/_pages/about.md

 [In-plane and out-of-plane rotational motion of individual chain molecules in steady shear flow of polymer melts and solutions, C.N.
 Edwards, M.H.
 Nafar Sefiddashti, B.J.
 Edwards, and B. Khomami, <i>J. Mol.
 Graph.
 Model.</i>, 81, 184-196 (2018).](https://www.sciencedirect.com/science/article/pii/S1093326318300470)

+An article from my experience at ORNL should be coming in the spring.

 <h4>Presentations </h4>

 Out-of-plane rotational motion in shear flow of polymer melts and solutions, M.H.
 Nafar Sefiddashti, C.N.
 Edwards, B.J.
 Edwards, and B. Khomami, The Society of Rheology 89th Annual Meeting, Denver, CO, October 8-12, 2017.